tjgore/codetype/content/articles/gulp-tutorial-for-beginners.md

 });
 ```

-Enter <span class="notice">gulp sassCss</span> in your terminal to run the task.
+Enter `gulp sassCss` in your terminal to run the task.
 This time around the task will compile sass to css, minify it and save the output into app/css folder.

-<span class="hl-info">terminal</span>
 ```bash
 $ gulp sassCss